 Jurong is under the Jurong Group Representation Constituency (GRC), which comprises Clementi, Bukit Batok East, Jurong Central, Jurong Spring and Taman Jurong.6 The GRC is managed by the Jurong-Clementi Town Council.7

-From the 1970s to ’90s, in order to attract workers and facilitate the expansion of Jurong Industrial Estate, residential and recreational amenities were constructed by the Economic Development Board.
+From the 1970s to ’90s, in order to attract workers and facilitate the expansion of Jurong Industrial Estate, residential and recreational amenities were constructed by the Jurong Town Corporation (JTC), which had taken over from the Economic Development Board the responsibility of managing and developing industrial estates.
 The estate has since grown into a self-sufficient town with a good transportation network consisting of buses and the Mass Rapid Transit (MRT) rail system.
 There are amenities such as wet markets, food centres, sports complexes, schools, polyclinics, places of worship, shopping centres, a library, community centres and a country club.
 The estate is also home to several tourist attractions: Jurong Bird Park, Science Centre Singapore and the Chinese and Japanese gardens.8

 By 2000, the estate was experiencing a gentrification with private residential developments springing up alongside public housing.
 In response to the change in the residents’ profile, plans were made to further enhance existing facilities.
 Educational institutions, such as Jurong Primary School and Yuan Ching Secondary School, were renovated.
 On 25 March 2006, the Jurong Town Council launched a five-year masterplan to upgrade Jurong.
 Under the Main Upgrading Programme and Lift Upgrading Programme, improvements were carried out, including expanded playground areas, a fitness corner for the elderly, ramps for the disabled, covered walkways, repainting, rewiring works and communal gardens.9 The 700-bed Ng Teng Fong General Hospital and 400-bed Jurong Community Hospital, both located on the same site, were opened on 30 June 2015.10 Roads at Toh Tuck Avenue and Jurong Town Hall were also widened.11